 This flexibility continued to build on what was possible, given current restraints, as was the case with Boy Gets Girl, the department’s Zoom production, directed by Walt Jones earlier this fall.

-“Building on what was achieved by the cast and crew of Boy Gets Girl — and as the script grew on us — it became more possible to view Concord as a film,” said Henke.
-Together with theatre professors Roger Hanna (director of photography/production designer) and Price Johnston (editor/VFX supervisor/2nd unit photography), Henke has been working since August to make the film a reality.
+“Building on what was achieved by the cast and crew of Boy Gets Girl — and as the script grew on us — it became more possible to view Concord as a digital production,” said Henke.
+Together with theatre professors Roger Hanna (director of photography/production designer) and Price Johnston (editor/VFX supervisor/2nd unit photography), Henke has been working since August to make filming the play a reality.

 With its technical creativity, riveting performances, and film noir aesthetic, CSU Theatre achieved something very special with its live-action Zoom production of Boy Gets Girl by Rebecca Gilman and directed by Walt Jones.